Tapchicoma/presentations/intro-to-koin/koin.md

 --

-- Doesn't require annotation processing
+- Doesn't require annotation processing (my favourite)

 --

 - Logging sometimes is useful

+--

+- Easier to use in gradle modules/libraries

 ---